nhauzenb/SGPE-ATSE-ECNM11049/readme.md

 ## SGPE ECNM11049: Advanced Time Series Econometrics (N. Hauzenberger & P. Wu)

+We are thankful to Gary Koop, who previously taught this course and developed the core teaching materials for this class!

 ### Material for Computer Sessions

 Make sure you download **R** and learn how to use it **BEFORE** for the first computer session.
 Instructions provided in Lab 0.